kontent-ai/data-ops/src/commands/syncModel/run/README.md

 1. **From an Existing Kontent.ai Environment**: Provide the source environment ID and Management API key to fetch the content model directly.
 2. **From a Local Folder**: Use a local folder containing the content model exported using the [`sync-model export`](../export/README.md) command.

-**Using a local snapshot of the content model is the recommended approach**, as it creates a stable snapshot that won't change during the synchronization process.
-This prevents discrepancies that can occur if changes are made in the source environment between diffing and syncing.

 ## Key Features

 - **Selective Synchronization**: Specify which entities to synchronize using the mandatory `--entities` parameter.
-- **Pre-Sync Validation**: Performs validation checks to prevent operations that could cause errors or data loss.
+- **Pre-Sync Validation**: Data-ops automatically performs validation checks to prevent operations that could cause errors or data loss.
-- **Change Preview (Diff)**: Generates and displays a diff of the changes before applying them, allowing you to review and confirm.
+- **Change Preview (Diff)**: Each run displays a set of patch operations that will be performed on the target environment, allowing you to review and confirm the changes about to be made.

 ## Supported Entities